binesh-b0/confsync/README.md

-# confSync
+# confsync

- **confSync** is a command-line tool that grabs your precious config files, backs them up with Git, and keeps them safe in one place—so you can sleep easy.
+ A is a command-line tool that grabs config files, backs them up with Git, and keeps them safe in one place.
 Written in Rust, because, well...
 Rust is cool.

 ## Requirements
 - **Rust** (stable)